spine-tools/Spine-Toolbox/README.md

 ## Development version

-Spine Toolbox is constantly improving.
-If you want to keep up with latest developments, you may prefer using the development version.
+The development version of Spine Toolbox is in the master branch on this repository.
+You can use it to get all the latest features and bug-fixes.
+Please note that this version has passed automated testing, but has not been completely manually tested.

 ### Installation